bjoernziller/Udacity-Item-Catalog-Project/README.md

     ```
 13. Insert dummy values. **If you don't run this, the application might not run.**
     ```bash
-    python3 fake_db_populator.py
+    python3 requirements_base.py
     ```
 14. Run this application:
     ```bash
-    python3 app.py
+    python3 BSI_C5_Project.py
     ```
 15. Open `http://localhost:5000/` in your favourite Web browser, and enjoy.

 ## Debugging
 In case the app doesn't run, make sure to confirm the following points:
-- You have run `python3 fake_db_populator.py` before running the application.
+- You have run `python3 requirements_base.py` before running the application.
 This is an essential step.
 - The latest version of Flask is installed.
 - Python 3.6 is installed.
 In the vagrant machine, you may find Python 3.5 installed by default.
-To install Python 3.6, follow [this answer](https://askubuntu.com/a/865569/571299).
-To invoke Python 3.6, type `python3.6` instead of `python3`.

 ## Known Issue
-This app might show an empty username if you sign in with a custom-domain-based Google account (Corporate accounts).
-For instance, if you use a Google account `johndoe@company.com`, this app might show an empty username.
+In some case, you need to hit enter twice after signing in via google+ to get a redirect to the page.

 ## Help and Support
 In case you run into any trouble, create an issue on GitHub.
 I will make sure to look into it as soon as possible.